-Historically, whether food was hunted, gathered, or grown and harvested, food supply was rarely available year-round to all members of a society.
-Yet, effective, year-round, reliable food storage was vital, especially for non-nomadic agricultural societies.
+Historically, whether food was hunted, gathered, or grown and harvested, food supply was rarely available year-round to all members of society.
+Yet, effective, year-round, reliable food storage was vital, especially for non-nomadic agricultural communities.
 Today, to maintain reliable food supplies to our ever-expanding urban populations, we refrigerate, freeze-dry or can our food.
 Food preservation problems seem trivial to most consumers in the developed world, outside of the world’s war zones.
-But, prior to the 19th century, effective food storage often made the difference between life and death to large segments of the world’s human population.
+But, before the 19th century, effective food storage often made the difference between life and death to large segments of the world’s human population.

 In arid climates, food can be effectively stored by drying.
 But in more humid temperate climates, fungus and bacteria rapidly destroy stored and cellared food.
 Even where food can be stored in winter ice, it quickly rots when spring thaws set in.

 Nick Brandt unexpectedly found the dead animals that had washed up on the shore of Lake Natron in Tanzania, preserved by the high content of salt in the lake.
 He posed them as they had been in life.
 The photographs, taken between 2010 and 2012, appear in Brandt’s book Across the Ravaged Land (available from <http://www.nickbrandt.com>).